Building Healthy Communities

 See an assessment report of the key successes, challenges, and lessons learned from our first three years of work in the six neighborhoods.

 For more information about this priority area, contact Program Officer Bronwyn Starr

-As Program Officer, Bronwyn Starr focuses on NYSHealth’s priority area on building healthy communities, which leads neighborhood-level and policy interventions to increase residents’ access to healthy, affordable food options, improve the built environment, and link communities with healthy lifestyle programming.
+As Senior Program Officer, Bronwyn Starr focuses on NYSHealth’s priority area on building healthy communities, which leads neighborhood-level and policy interventions to increase residents’ access to healthy, affordable food options, improve the built environment, and link communities with healthy lifestyle programming.
 Ms. Starr also has managed projects to support county health departments in reducing health disparities and preventing chronic disease; expand primary care access and capacity in the most rural parts of New York State; and increase recruitment and retention of New York State’s primary care workforce.